wardenenv/warden/docs/environments/customizing.md

 ### Magento 1 Specific Customizations

-If you use a modman structure, initialize the environment in your project path to synchronize all your files in the .modman folder and define the shop root with
+If you use a `modman` structure, initialize the environment in your project path.
-  * `WARDEN_MODMAN_ROOT={MODMAN_SHOP_ROOT}`
+The `.modman` folder and the corresponding `.basedir` file will be recognized and set up automatically.

 ### Magento 2 Specific Customizations